-Commission on Environmental Quality and will be provided to us this year.
-The report will describe the susceptibility and types of constituents that may come into contact with your drinking water source based on human activities and natural conditions.
-The information contained in the assessment will allow us to focus our source water protection strategies.
+A Source Water Susceptibility Assessment for your drinking water source(s) has been conducted by the Texas Commission on Environmental Quality and results indicate that some of your sources are susceptible to certain contaminants.
+The sampling requirements for your water system are based on this susceptibility and previous sample data.
+Any detections of these contaminants may be found in this Consumer Confident Report.
+The report describes the susceptibility and the types of constituents that may encounter your drinking water source based on human activities and natural conditions.
+The information contained in this assessment allows us to focus our source water protection strategies.
 Some of this source water assessment information will be available later this year on Texas Drinking Water Watch at http://dww.tceq.state.tx.us/DWW/.
 For more information on source water assessments and protection efforts at our system, please contact us.